langdoc/elan-fst/README.md

 ## Citing

-If you use the script or create new workflows based on it, please cite the works where we have presented and discussed it.
+If you use the script or create new workflows based on it, please cite the papers where we have presented and discussed it.

 ```
 @incollection{gerstenbergerEtAl2017b,